atomisthq/docs/docs/developer/graphql.md

 on strongly-typed schemas, type generation for TypeScript, and many other advantages.

+The Atomist SDM includes many of the GraphQL queries that are most useful in automating software delivery.
+You can also create your own.

 The following sections tell you how to use GraphQL to query your data, how to use subscriptions to get notifications when new data is ingested, and how to mutate data.